KeaneTries/stackup-os-webpage/README.md

 # stackup os
+Disclaimer: This is meant to be a simple project for a monthly challenge within the stackup community.

+## motivation
+you can clearly see this project is heavily inspired by the buildspace os. since the steps to install are the same, i will respect their original work and keep them below. for more detailed elaborations, check out the project link in the description of this project.

 ## setup
 ### you don't need to write any code or know how to code to set this up.
 It will take 2 mins max — promise